MeteorMate

 Overview

-MeteorMate is a roommate-matching platform built by students, for students at UT Dallas.
-As Lead Product Designer, I'm driving the end-to-end design strategy—from user research and information architecture to visual identity and developer handoff—while collaborating closely with product managers and engineers on an agile team.
+MeteorMate is a roommate-matching platform built by students, for students at UT Dallas through the Association for Computing Machinery (ACM).
+As Lead Product Designer, I partnered with engineers and product leads to build this product from scratch, driving the end-to-end design strategy from user research and information architecture to visual identity and developer handoff.

-I'm responsible for translating ambiguous user needs into concrete product features, prioritizing for MVP, and building a scalable design system that can grow with the product.
+Working on an agile team, I translated ambiguous user needs into concrete product features, prioritized for MVP, and built a scalable design system designed to grow with the product.

 Impact